jonas-jun/train_tokenizer/README.md

 - vocab_size: number of words in vocab
 - min_freq: contain words whose frequency is over min_freq
 - limit_alphabet: ㄱ, ㄴ, ㄷ, ㄹㄱ, chinese, ... number of alphabets
+- initial_alphabet: 가성비, 무드등, ... words that should not be splitted
 - num_unused: the number of [unused00]
 - name: {name}_{vocab size}_freq{min freq}_limit{limit alphabet}.txt
 - dir: directory to save